 Observation of the underwater area using technical system of observation isn't an easy thing.
-Noises caused by environment, which are first of all the luminous, pollutants of the organic and inorganic origin and the sharpness of seeing the camera are influencing into the meaning way on quality of registered images.
-Therefore exists a strong need of the preliminary processing of acquired images which will let to leading further operations such as elements searching and determining its position.
-The presented results of research shows that applying simply methods of preliminary even processing influencing for improvement the quality of images and the same for making bulge the important information for recognizing and the identification of images.
+Noises caused by environment, which are first of all the illumination, pollutants of the organic and inorganic origin and are making up above all to sharpness and the sharpness of seeing the camera are influencing into the meaning way on quality of registered images.
+Therefore a strong need of the preliminary processing of acquired images which will let to leading further operations such as elements searching and determining its position.
+The presented results of research shows that even applying straight methods of preliminary processing influencing for improvement the quality of images and the same for making bulge the important information for recognizing and the identification of images.
 The carried out examination confirmed usefulness of the Hough transform for the identification of underwater objects.
 This method permitted for correct recognition of objects on images of the underwater area in spite of the change in conditions.
 In the present implementation this method lets work at stationary, recorded by the visional system of the underwater vehicle on account of long time of leading calculations.